ssire/case-tracker-manual/doc/architecture.md

 The case and activity workflow view are more specific.
 They show a current workflow status on a time line widget at the top (just below the application menu), and a list of documents on an accordion widget some of which can be edited in place depending of the worklow status and user's rights.

-Some listing pages like the todo lists or data export pages, do not have a specific layout, they just show tables or summaris for printing or navigating into cases and/or activities.
+Some listing pages like the todo lists or data export pages, do not have a specific layout, they just show tables or summaries for printing or navigating into cases and/or activities.

 Finally a management page groups on a vertical tab below the application menu several management functionalities like user's account management to create user's login and renew passwords.